MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab1_ExtendwithPowerPlatform.md

 2. With the card control selected, drag the **AverageWebPurchaseValue** sum from **AverageWebPurchaseValue** to the **Fields** list.

-3. With the card control selected, click the **Format** button properties:
+3. With the card control selected, click the **Format your visual** button from Visualizations pane on the right.
+Edit the following properties:
 	- Data Label: **Color = White**
 	- Category: **Off**
 	- Title: **On**